ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 ## The Phoenix Router

 A simple way to set up your `Phoenix.Router` is to put the routes for all of your apps in a single router.
-Then, use [Code Fences](code-transformations.html#code-fences) and `Uniform.Blueprint.modify/2` to transform the router upon ejection.
+Then, use [Eject Fences](code-transformations.html#eject-fences) and `Uniform.Blueprint.modify/2` to transform the router upon ejection.

 Let's look at an example.
 We'll explain each part below.